Direct instruction: Success for All

-Another popular direct instruction approach is the Success for All program, which uses scripted teaching to instruct elementary children in phonics and intensive reading in their instruction program.
-What the teacher says is carefully scripted into the program.
-The program was designed by Johns Hopkins University professor Robert Slavin in the mid-1980s for failing schools in Baltimore, Maryland.
-The program requires a dedicated 90 minutes of reading instruction in which the teacher must follow a pre-ordained lesson plan that has every minute filled with scripted instruction and specific activities designed to teach reading.
-Not all experts were in favor of this instructional approach.
-For instance, Jonathan Kozol criticized the program in his book The Shame of the Nation for being excessively dogmatic, utilitarian, and authoritarian.
+Another popular direct instruction approach is the Success for All program, which uses scripted teaching to teach elementary children phonics and intensive reading.
+The teacher's script is carefully written into the program.
+Johns Hopkins University professor Robert Slavin designed the program in the mid-1980s for failing schools in Baltimore, Maryland.
+The program requires a dedicated 90 minutes of reading instruction in which the teacher must follow a pre-ordained lesson plan, with every minute filled with scripted instruction and specific activities designed to teach reading.
+Not all experts supported this instructional approach.
+For instance, Jonathan Kozol criticised the program in his book The Shame of the Nation for being excessively dogmatic, utilitarian, and authoritarian.

 English Language Learners (ELL) students could also benefit from Direct Instruction.
 The program for teaching English to Spanish-speaking students begins with teachers giving instruction in Spanish and then gradually incorporating more and more English into the directions.
 As with all Direct Instruction programs, the Direct Instruction groups are kept small and commingled with others of similar skill levels.